There are three avenues to getting LED display boards for building your GliderScore timing display panel:

 - Purchase LED display boards from several popular third party distributors,

 - Build your own 7-segment LED digits using 12v LED strips, or

 - Build your own LED display cards using Open Source 10″ LED display PC boards.

 Some points to keep in mind before you decide which LED boards to use:

 - Common-anode only.
 Only displays that can be configured as common-anode are usable with the display interface.

 - Per-segment current.
 Be sure to verify the per-segment current that a given LED display requires.
 The Standard display interface board can drive up to 150mA of current per segment, while the High Current interface board can drive 350-400mA of current per segment.

-- Standard/Normal versus Ultra/Super Bright.
-While the terminology for brightness is not used consistently generally speaking normal diffused lens LED displays (like the MXA037) are very usable in outdoor lighting conditions and work best with a red acrylic contrast enhancer sheet.
-Ultra-bright clear lens displays can take the sun’s direct rays, again with a contrast enhancer sheet, but at a cost of a narrower viewing angle.
-If you want to build only a single display then using standard (non-ultrabright) LED boards is more versatile.
+- Wide angle versus narrow angle LEDs.
+Generally speaking super-bright wide angle diffused lens LED displays (like the MXA037) are very usable in outdoor lighting conditions and work best with a red acrylic contrast enhancer filter (see info below).
+Super-bright clear lens LED displays will provide a longer viewing distance for a given amount of display panel power, again using a contrast enhancer filter, but at a cost of a narrower viewing angle.
+If you want to build only a single display then wide angle diffused lens super-bright LED boards are more versatile.

 Third party LED display boards

 This is the most popular route clubs have taken to date.
 The LED display board sellers listed in this section offer products that should be fully compatible with the GliderScore Display Interface.
 However, E-A has not tested all the listed LED displays and thus cannot guarantee they will work perfectly in your particular site’s application.